 She loves teaching and says her students inspire her creativity.
 "I love the classroom.
 If I've helped one student, I've helped the world."

 Womble enjoys traveling.
 Her abroad travels include: Barcelona, Spain; Villefrance, France; Rome, Itlay; London, England; Aruba; Kuwait City, Kuwait; Dubai, and several islands.
 She likes interior decorating, and a quiet place to write.
 "I'm in heaven at a small cafe with a cup of coffee and a huge chocolate chip cookie," says Womble.
 "That's the perfect setting for my creativity to explode.
 As a screenwriter, she is currently the Casting Director and Associate Producer for an upcoming movie entitled "There's My Angel"-- produced and directed by Willie Hodges, owner of Meko Film/Video Production Company.

-Womble has one child, Dedrick, who followed in her footsteps and teaches at the American University School of Kuwait.
-He lives with his wife, Kimberly and their daughter, Syndi.
+As a divorcee, Womble has a son who followed in her footsteps and teaches at the American University School of Kuwait.
+He lives with his wife and Womble's adorable first-born granddaughter.
 Womble resides in Chapel Hill, NC.